albrechtjan/workload-android/README.md

 ## Technology

-The app is written as standard, native Android app.
+The app is written as a standard, native Android app.
 The programming language is Java.

 ## Project Structure and Software Architecture

 The project structure follows the standard structure of an [Android Studio](https://developer.android.com/studio/index.html) project.

-The folder `android/workload` contains the directory `app`, with the actual Android app and the folder `MPChartLib` with a copy of the open-source charting library [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart/tree/master/MPChartLib).
+The folder `android/workload` contains the directory `app`, with the actual Android app, and the folder `MPChartLib` with a copy of the open-source charting library [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart/tree/master/MPChartLib).

 The Java classes for the app are defined in `/android/workload/app/src/main/java/com/gmail/konstantin/schubert/workload/`.